e-Spirit/firstspirit-module-gradle-plugin/README.md

 ###assembleFSM
 The assembleFSM task has the goal to create a FirstSprit module file (.fsm).
 The .fsm file contains the module libraries and their dependencies, the module.xml meta file, and possibly other module resources from the project directory.
-For the project that includes the fsmgradleplugin, a .jar is created that contains the compiled Java classes of the project/subproject.
+For the project that includes the _de.espirit.firstspirit-module_ plugin, a .jar is created that contains the compiled Java classes of the project/subproject.
 The name of this .jar file is composed by the name and version properties of the project/subproject ([project.name]-[project.version].jar).
 Furthermore a resource entry with the fsm-project-jar with scope="module" is created in the module resource block.
 Also, if the module contains a WebAppComponent, a WebResource entry is created for the WebApp to make the code available in the context of the web application.
 In order for further dependencies to have a resource entry in the module.xml, the plugin's own configurations (fsServerCompile, fsWebCompile etc.) must be used in the dependencies section.

 ## Extension properties

-The fsmgradleplugin defines the following extension properties in the `fsm` closure:
+The _de.espirit.firstspirit-module_ plugin defines the following extension properties in the `fsm` closure:

 Property | Type | Default | Description
 :-------:|:----:|:-------:| -----------